KaareI/Chatbot/README.md

 * **Test User (for testing purposes / end-to-end tests):**
     * Username: test
     * Password: test

+## For further developement

-**NOTE:** Please be aware that, for production, it's essential to remove all '#' characters from the .gitignore file, within the '#production' section.
+* Remove all '#' characters from the .gitignore file, within the '#production' section.
+* Automate the process of updating the data corpus.
+* Implement data hashing for inter-service communication instead of transmitting plain text.
+* Enhance automated testing for more comprehensive coverage.
+* Hard-coded answers in React should have diffrent implementation.

 ## Technology Stack